populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

         | - 7: As implied by ANCOVA
         | - 8: GM

-    covariates_vectors, covariates_interactions and covariates_names should be aslo filled.
+    covariates_vectors, covariates_interactions and covariates_names should be also filled.

     ::